Designer-Studios/Security/index.md

 # Linux

-Linux has the best security out of all operating system, even more than MacOSs.
+Linux has the best security out of all operating system, even more than MacOS's.
 That's a fact!
 If you are considering switching to Linux, you would have high built in security.
 You don't even have to install and Antivirus or Firewall.